 This paper is part of EFRAG's research work.
 EFRAG aims to influence future standard-setting developments by engaging with European constituents and providing timely and effective input to early phases of the IASB's work.
-[EFRAG carries out this research work in partnership with National Standard Setters in Europe to ensure resources are used efficiently and to promote stronger coordination at the European level].
 Four strategic aims underpin proactive work: